-The famous American hunter Buffalo Bill first arrived in Italy in 1890.
-He disembarked in the port of Naples city where he performed the first italian shows.
-He then headed with a circus caravan towards Rome following the Via Appia and stopping in the area of Cisterna di Latina, it is said that he had a discussion with Duke Onorato Gaetani about his great ability to tame and ride horses.
-The Duke, who knew well how the italian butteri cowboys was no less, accepted the challenge to the local cowboys in the ability to saddle and mount some American foals, without being thrown from the saddle, inside the arena built by the Americans for the Wild West Show.
+The famous American hunter William Frederick Cody, aka Buffalo Bill, first came to Italy in 1890.
+He landed in the port of Naples, the city where he performed his first Italian shows.
+He then headed with a circus caravan to Rome following the Appian Way and stopping in the area of Cisterna di Latina where it is said that when he arrived in Rome he bickered with his wife Duke Onorato Caetani about his great ability to tame and ride horses.
+The duke who knew full well that the local butteri could not be outdone challenged him.
+A challenge that saw the Cisterna butteri compete in Rome’s Prati di Castello with the legendary Buffalo Bill in the ability to saddle and mount some American colts, without being thrown from the saddle, inside the arena built for the Wild West Circus Show.

 On 8th March 1890 in the surroundings of Rome there was the famous challenge of taming foals against the “butteri” cowboys of Agro Pontino led by Augusto Imperiali.